(updated May 2020)

 Other factors for the lack of crowd would include the fact that both Asu and Bawa, as fun as they are – were affected by the 2005 earthquake that lifted parts of the island up to 2m which had some negative effects on the waves.
 And to add to this, many surfers who would often take the trip across from Nias, simply don’t anymore because the locals will tell everyone that the waves are *broken* because they want to keep the surfers at Nias (Lagundri Bay).
 They do a good job and the rumours spread.
 Sure, there isnt a wave that matches the quality of Lagundri’s epic right hander, but then again you have to share it with 30+ guys every surf.
 The Nias area has a bad rap for Malaria too (which isn’t true) & I also believe that the Hinakos has a "big wave" reputation (think Asu & Bawa) which isnt a good fit for everyone and combined with its relatively limited wave options its resulted in fluctuating visitors.

 So who does this place suit?

-It’s a place where you could bring a family or certainly your wife as Puri Asu is awesome and has some of the clearest waters on its shores.
+It’s a place where you could bring a family or certainly your wife as "Puri Asu" is awesome and has some of the clearest waters on its shores.
 The resort itself is excellent, especially the superior bungalows & the food is exceptional.
 Frothers who cant keep their eye's off the surf, will probably prefer "Sozinhos", although both are exceptional options (promo video links below).